FAQs - Carpets

 Loop pile carpets do not join very well as we have to cut between the rows of loops on both edges of carpet so that they do not fray.
 These rows in manufacture are not perfectly straight so even though we join together gaps can be seen.
 The longer a joint is then the worse this will be.
 Also there is no pile to brush together to help make a join less visible.
 A join with a loop pile is always more likely to fray.

-Carpets are rolled around a cardboard tube for transportation.
-As the edge of the carpet wraps around the tube and is rolled up the cut edge presses into the pile and causes a pressure line approximately 15” (45cm) in from the end (this is the approximate circumference of the tube).
-This pile will recover after several weeks of normal hoovering and use as the pile acclimatises and recovers.
+Carpets are rolled around a cardboard tube/pole for transportation.
+As the edge of the carpet wraps around the tube and is rolled up the cut edge presses into the pile and causes a pressure line approximately 12″- 15” (30cm – 45cm) in from the end (this is the approximate circumference of the tube).
+This shows as a line almost parallel to a wall in the room.
+Some customers often think it is a joint in the carpet, but it isn’t.
+This pile will recover after several weeks of normal hoovering and use as the pile acclimatises, stands back upright and recovers.
 A similar thing occurs with vinyl flooring but it is just a pressure line on the surface.
 This also recovers after several weeks.

 Crease marks are generally caused by delivery of the carpet into the area being fitted and laying out of the flooring in the area being fitted.
 Carpets and vinyls are often in wide rolls and often have to be bent to get into an area or upstairs.
 Fitters try to minimise this as much as they can but every property is different and requires different methods of getting into the area being fitted.
 The flooring supplied can be heavy and is obviously bigger than the room being fitted so it will fold over in some areas as it is pulled and twisted into the correct position for fitting.
 They do show up more in certain lights but they will also recover after several weeks of normal use.

 Why does my carpet have light and dark bands in it?